 Creating Products For LearnDash WooCommerce Subscriptions

-In order to allow your students to purchase a course subscription, you’ll first need to create a product to list your LearnDash course in your WooCommerce store.
-To do this follow these instructions:
+To allow your students to purchase a course subscription, you’ll first need to create a subscription product to list your LearnDash course in your WooCommerce store.

 - Next, configure the product data by selecting “simple subscription” from the drop-down menu.